 - selection of peers or upstream providers based on connectivity and AS relationships of candidate ISPs.

 The justification for this classification is that an AS must buy transit services for any traffic destined to parts of the Internet that this AS neither owns nor can reach through its customers.
-In Figure 1, where arrow directions reflect flows of money, ASes at lower levels pay ISPs at higher levels in exchange for access to the rest of the Internet.
-The customer ISP pays the provider ISP for transit.
-Links between a customer and a provider are c2p (p2c) links.
-In Figure 1, examples of c2p links are D->B, E->B, F->C, B->A, and C->A.
+In Figure 1, arrow directions reflect flows of money -- ASes at lower levels are customers who pay ISPs (providers) at higher levels in exchange for access to the rest of the Internet, also known as transit.
+We refer to links between a customer and a provider as c2p (p2c) links.
+In Figure 1, D->B, E->B, F->C, B->A, and C->A are c2p links.

 A p2p link connects two ISPs who have agreed to exchange traffic on a quid pro quo basis.
-Peers exchange traffic only between each other and each other's customers.
-This relationship allows peering ISPs to save money on transit costs they would otherwise have to pay to their transit providers for such traffic.
-In Figure 1, B-C is a p2p link.
-Note the lack of direction of the link, indicating that neither B nor C is paying each other for the traffic they exchange.
+Peers should exchange traffic only between each other and each other's customers.
+Peering allows growing ISPs to save money on transit costs they would otherwise have to pay to deliver traffic to/from their customers.
+In Figure 2, B-C is a p2p link, unidirectional since neither B nor C pays the other for the traffic they exchange.

-An s2s link connects two ASes administratively belonging to the same ISP.
+An s2s link connects two ASes with a common administrative boundary.
 Such links usually appear as a result of mergers and acquisitions, or under certain network management scenarios.

-We also use the notion of money transfers between ASes to define valid and invalid AS paths.
-A valid path between source and destination ASes is one in which for every ISP providing transit (a transit provider), there is a payee.
-The payee of the transit provider must be its immediate neighbor in the path.
-An invalid path is one in which there is at least one transit provider not paid by a neighbor in the path.
+We use the notion of money transfers between ASes to define valid and invalid AS paths.
+A valid path between source and destination ASes is one in which for every ISP providing transit (a transit provider), there exists a customer immediately adjacent to the ISP in the AS path.
+An invalid path has at least one transit provider not paid by a neighbor in the path.

 History of inference algorithms

-Gao's pioneering work [GAO] inspired many researchers to seek approaches to inferring ISP business relationships using information from publicly available BGP routing tables.
-Gao used the concept of valid paths as the basis for her inference heuristic and identified the top provider in a given path based on AS degree (the number of ASes connected to a given AS).
+Gao's1 pioneering work inspired many researchers to seek approaches to inferring ISP business relationships using information from publicly available BGP routing tables.
+Gao used the concept of valid paths as the basis for her inference heuristic and identified the "top" provider in a given path based on AS degree (the number of ASes with observed connectivity to a given AS).

-Subramanian et al. [SARK] slightly relaxed the problem by not inferring s2s links, and provided a more elegant mathematical formulation based on the concept of valid paths.
-Assuming maximization of the number of valid paths as a natural objective, they formulated the AS relationship inference problem as a combinatorial optimization problem: given an undirected graph G derived from a set of BGP paths P, assign the edge type (c2p or p2p) to every edge in G such that the total number of valid paths in P is maximized.
-[SARK] called the problem the type-of-relationship (ToR) problem, conjectured that it is NP-complete, and provided a heuristic solution.
+Subramanian et al.2 provided a more elegant mathematical formulation based on the concept of valid paths, but they simplified the problem by not inferring s2s links.
+Using maximization of valid paths as an objective, they formulated the AS relationship inference problem as a combinatorial optimization problem: given an undirected graph G derived from a set of BGP paths P, assign the edge type (c2p or p2p) to every edge in G such that the total number of valid paths in P is maximized.
+They called the problem the type-of-relationship (ToR) problem, conjectured that it is NP-complete, and provided a heuristic solution.

-Di Battista et al. [DPP] and independently Erlebach et al. [EHS] proved that the ToR problem is indeed NP-complete.
-EHS proved also that it is even harder, APX-complete.
-More importantly for practical purposes, both DPP and EHS demonstrated that p2p links cannot be inferred in the ToR problem formulation and developed mathematically rigorous approximate solutions to the ToR problem but inferred only c2p and p2c links.
-We note that neither [SARK] nor [GAO] technique offers a solution to the problem of reliable identification of p2p links due to their low accuracy as demonstrated by Xia et al. [XG].
+Di Battista et al.3 and independently Erlebach et al.4 proved that the ToR problem is indeed NP-complete.
+The latter proved also that it is even harder, APX-complete.
+More importantly for practical purposes, both studies demonstrated that p2p links cannot be inferred in the ToR problem formulation, and they developed mathematically rigorous approximate solutions to the ToR problem but inferred only c2p and p2c links.
+No technique thus far reliably identifies p2p links.

-- Define the AS customer cone of an AS A as the AS A itself plus all the ASes that can be reached from A following only p2c and s2s links (but not c2p or p2p!).
-In other words, A's customer cone is A, plus A's customers, plus its customers' customers, and so on.
+Looking specifically at the AS customer cone, we define an AS A's AS customer cone as the AS A itself plus all the ASes that can be reached from A following only p2c links in BGP paths we observed.
+In other words, A's customer cone contains A, plus A's customers, plus its customers' customers, and so on.

-ASes with larger customer cones have an especially important role in the Internet's capital and governance structure.
-At the top of this hierarchy are ISPs commonly known as Tier-1 ISPs.
-They do not pay for transit to upstream providers at all; instead they peer with each other to guarantee their connectivity to all destinations in the Internet.
+ASes with large customer cones play an important role in the Internet's capital and governance structure.
+At the top of this hierarchy are ISPs commonly known as Tier-1 ISPs, which do not pay for transit to upstream providers at all; instead they peer with each other to provide connectivity to all destinations in the Internet.
 At the bottom of the hierarchy are customer ASes who do not have their own customers and pay providers to reach all destinations in the Internet.

 ISPs maintain a set of points-of-presence (PoPs) -- locations where ISPs have routers/servers and related equipment/personnel -- across the world.
 The refer to the set of these PoP locations as the ISP's geographic footprint .
 Geographic footprint is an important part of peer selection, as an ISP can only peer with other ISPs at locations where both ISPs have a PoP.